~50%

 Recommendations for German financial institutions

-Based on the analysed market data, consulting approaches and practical experience, seven concrete recommendations emerge for institutions evaluating process intelligence as a lever for operational excellence.
+Based on the analysed market data, consulting approaches, case studies and critical assessments, seven concrete recommendations emerge for institutions evaluating process intelligence as a lever for operational excellence.

 1. Process transparency before technology investment

 Before investing in RPA, AI or new core banking systems, clarity about actual process flows must be established.
-A process mining pilot project on a clearly defined core process (e.g. loan application, KYC onboarding) creates the evidence base for all subsequent investment decisions.
+A process mining pilot project on a clearly defined core process – KYC onboarding, loan application or cross-border payments – creates the evidence base for all subsequent investment decisions.
+Deutsche Bank's experience shows: between assumed and actual workflows lie systematic deviations that remain invisible without data-driven analysis.

 2. Treat data quality as a strategic foundation

 Process mining delivers results only as good as the underlying event logs.
-A dedicated data quality assessment of the relevant source systems should precede any Celonis implementation – including clear responsibilities assigned to business units.
+A dedicated data quality assessment of the relevant source systems should precede every implementation – including clear responsibilities assigned to business units.
+Institutions with heterogeneous, non-SAP-based IT landscapes require additional consolidation work.
+Building a Centre of Excellence (CoE) with an average of 15 full-time employees should be planned from the outset.

-The DORA requirements for process resilience and documentation offer a natural entry point for process intelligence.
+The DORA requirements (Digital Operational Resilience Act) for process resilience and documentation and the T+1 transition (EU: October 2027) offer natural entry points for process intelligence.
 Rather than treating compliance as a pure cost factor, the digital process twin should simultaneously serve as a basis for operational optimisation.
+SAP Signavio already offers a dedicated DORA solution; Celonis addresses T+1 and CSDR directly.

 4. Align vendor selection with the ecosystem

-SAP-centric institutions should evaluate SAP Signavio; institutions with a strong automation focus should consider UiPath.
-For system-agnostic, end-to-end process intelligence with strategic AI ambitions, Celonis remains the benchmark – particularly through the BCG/McKinsey partnerships.
+SAP-centric institutions should evaluate SAP Signavio.
+Institutions with a strong automation focus should consider UiPath.
+Banks with IBM infrastructure and hybrid cloud requirements should assess the IBM approach.
+For system-agnostic, end-to-end process intelligence with strategic AI ambitions, Celonis remains the benchmark – particularly through its banking case studies and BCG/McKinsey partnerships.
+Gartner and Forrester confirm the leadership position, but the competitive landscape with 16 evaluated providers now offers genuine alternatives.

 5. Bridge the gap from diagnosis to action

-Process mining alone does not generate ROI.
-Successful institutions define in advance what resources are available for implementing identified measures and link process intelligence with concrete automation and change management initiatives.
+Process mining alone does not generate ROI – that is the most uncomfortable truth in this market.
+Successful institutions like Standard Bank define in advance what resources are available for implementing identified measures and link process intelligence with concrete automation and change management initiatives.
+The Celonis Orchestration Engine and dedicated AI agents (such as B3's contract renewal agent) close this gap technically – but organisational anchoring remains a management responsibility.

-The convergence of process intelligence and agentic AI is not a future vision – Celonis' AgentC and MCP server are production-ready.
-Institutions should evaluate today how a process intelligence layer can serve as the foundation for autonomous AI agents in operations.
+The convergence of process intelligence and agentic AI is real – Celonis' MCP server, AgentC and Process Copilot are production-ready.
+But market reality is sobering: only 11 per cent have agentic AI productively deployed (KPMG).
+Institutions should evaluate today how a process intelligence layer can serve as a context layer for AI agents in KYC, AML, credit risk and procurement – but with realistic expectations regarding implementation timelines and governance requirements.

 newsletter